act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-x0paj4.md

 ## Accessibility Support

 The native `video` and `audio` controls in several browser and assistive technology combinations are not keyboard accessible and the `video` or `audio` element itself may not be announced.
 Authors are recommended to use custom controls for keyboard navigation and cross browser accessibility support in general.
+Some major browsers no longer automatically play the 'video' unless the 'video' is muted.

 ## Background